 - observation

-- · folios of work
+- folios of work

 - questioning

 - projects

 - written and practical tasks.

-Students are provided with the opportunity to do structured workplace learning, where they could work in a real engineering workshop environment.
+Students are provided with the opportunity to do structured workplace learning, where they could work in a real construction workshop environment.

-- MEM3112 Certificate III in Engineering

-- MEM40115 Certificate IV in Engineering

-- work within an engineering business or organisation
+- CPC31411 Certificate III in Construction Waterproofing - CPC40110 Certificate IV in Building and Construction - work within a construction business or organisation